Paraintom/resume/README.markdown

 None of this would be possible without :

-  * github hosting for free my resume
+  * github hosting and serving for free my resume
-  * rawgit serving it for free
   * Louisa Barrett open sourcing her own resume : http://louisabarrett.github.io/resume/